ganrad/openshift-s2i-springboot-java/README.md

 The *save-artifacts* script allows a new build to reuse content (dependencies) from a previous version of the application image.

 ##### usage (optional)
-The *usage* script prints out instructions on how to use the Spring Boot Java S2I builder image in order to produce an **application container image**.
+The *usage* script prints out instructions on how to use the Spring Boot Java S2I builder image in order to produce an **Application Container Image**.

 #### Create the Spring Boot Application S2I builder image
 The following command will create a S2I builder image named **springboot-java** based on the Dockerfile.